eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

       ![Sign Up](./images/signup-welcome.png)

 ## Testnet Login
-If you already have a Developer Testnet account, log in at [EOSIO Testnet Login](https://testnet.eos.io/user#login).
+If you already have a Developer Testnet account, log in at [Antelope Testnet Login](https://testnet.eos.io/user#login).

 # Blockchain Account Configuration
 This section provides instructions on creating new blockchain accounts within the Testnet and additional administrative actions such as requesting new Temporary Network Tokens (TNTs) for staking and unstaking system resources.

 An account is a collection of authorizations, is stored on the blockchain, and is used to identify a sender/recipient.
 The flexible authorization structure of an account enables it to be owned either by an individual or group of individuals dependant on how permissions are configured.
 An account sends or receives a valid transaction to the blockchain.

-For more information on EOSIO accounts and associated permissions, see the [Accounts and Permissions](../../../60_protocol-guides/40_accounts_and_permissions.md) page on the _EOSIO Developers Portal_.
+For more information on Antelope accounts and associated permissions, see the [Accounts and Permissions](../../../60_protocol-guides/40_accounts_and_permissions.md) page on the _EOSIO Developers Portal_.

 ## Create New Account
-The EOSIO Testnet provisions a new EOSIO blockchain account every time you sign up for a new EOSIO Testnet developer account.
-If you require more EOSIO blockchain accounts, follow the steps below.
+The Antelope Testnet provisions a new Antelope blockchain account every time you sign up for a new Antelope Testnet developer account.
+If you require more Antelope blockchain accounts, follow the steps below.

 **Complete the following steps to create a new account:**

-1. Log in to [EOSIO Testnet](https://testnet.eos.io/user#login) and navigate to **Blockchain Accounts** from the top navigation menu.
+1. Log in to [Antelope Testnet](https://testnet.eos.io/user#login) and navigate to **Blockchain Accounts** from the top navigation menu.

      ![new account](./images/new-bc-account-1.png)
 2. To create a new account, click **create another account** next to the existing account name as shown below.